Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/oopsRules/README.md

 - By providing only setter or getter method, you can make the class read-only or write-only.

 ## Miscellaneous
-- The Object class is the parent class of all the classes in java by default.
+*- The Object class is the parent class of all the classes in java by default.
 - The Cloneable interface must be implemented by the class if we want to create a clone of an object.
 - Wrapper class is used to convert primitive into object and object into primitive.
 - Autoboxing and unboxing feature converts primitive into object and object into primitive automatically.
 - There is only call by value in java, not call by reference.
-- A method in java that calls itself is called recursive method.
+- A method in java that calls itself is called recursive method.*